corsairmarks/enable_all_species_traits_for_leaders/README.md

 * 1.1.0 New admirals gained from the "Promising Officer" event after a victorious battle (`leader.1`) will be given appropriate species traits
 * 1.1.1 Updated README, unified event code for randomizing species traits on a new leader
 * 1.1.2 Actually update version numbers
+* 1.2.0 Add event to flag mod as installed